mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 By default, emails will only be sent to users who have opted in to `News and updates` in their settings.
 However, if the message is considered transactional (e.g. an email about a password reset) then the `Transactional` option can be selected and emails will also be sent to users who have not opted in to email communication.

-Note: Messages marked as Notification are not currently included in Email digests.
+Note: Notifications sent via Messaging Center are not included in Notification email digests.

 ## Message Content